Cookbook

 First, I make the caramel in a saucepan with 150 g of caster sugar and 50 ml of water.
 When this reaches a dark golden colour, I pour it in an oven dish (or small ramekins that can go in the oven).

-Then, I turn the oven on to 160 C (or gas mark 3) and pour 1 L of milk in a pan with half a vanilla stick or a teaspoon of …
+Then, I turn the oven on to 160 C (or gas mark 3) and pour 1 L of milk in a pan with half a vanilla stick or a …

 Read more…